 Shooting on black-and-white film I understand that I will get a black-and-white image, plain and simple.
 I am against the idea of shooting digital in color to then change it to black and white, manipulating different settings to choose better shades.
-In many case you eventually give up and make do with the initial image.
+In many cases, you eventually give up and make do with the initial image.

 In fact, I do part of the image editing process while shooting, when I check the lighting ratio, pick the filter I need, if at all.

 With experience this happens automatically, you learn to trust yourself and your intuition, with the final result being only in your head at this stage.

 The color of clothes, color temperature of the light source, color spots in the background are no longer of importance to you.
-You continue to pay attention to the background, given how it interacts with the scene centre.
+You continue to pay attention to the background, given how it interacts with the scene center.